tholemu/f5-agility-labs-xc/docs/class1/close.rst

 Conclusion
 ==========

-Thank you for your participation in the F5 Distributed Cloud Lab.
+Thank you for your participation in this F5 Distributed Cloud Lab.
 This Lab Guide has highlighted how attendees can leverage F5 Distributed Cloud security to protect hosted applications and resources.